 - A timetable which shows the subjects covered on which days and at what time.
 This would also include any outside activities or online classes

-- The dates for submission of semi-annual reports
+- The dates for submission of the annual report

 - Names and qualifications of individuals providing instruction